-Creating and managing tournament brackets is important for organizing competitive events like sports tournaments and gaming competitions.
+Creating and managing tournament brackets is essential for organizing competitive events like sports tournaments and gaming competitions.

 Due to the growing demand for easy-to-use bracket-making tools, there has been an increase in the development of free bracket makers online.
 These tools simplify creating and managing tournament brackets, catering to the needs of organizers, coaches, and participants.